Pedal0/AlperAI/README.md

 - **Multiple Technology Support**: Generates apps in various programming languages and frameworks
 - **Static Website Mode**: Option to create simple HTML/CSS/JS websites
 - **Validation System**: Tests and validates generated applications to ensure they run correctly
-- **AI Agent Team**: Uses a team of specialized AI agents to verify and improve the generated code
 - **Auto-fixing Capabilities**: Automatically fixes common issues in the generated code
 - **File Download**: Download the complete project as a ZIP file